Applications of zero-free regions on averages and shifted convolution sums of Hecke eigenvalues: Introduction

-\begin{Rem}We use the generalized Ramanujan-Petersson conjecture to give the upper bounds of second moments, shifted convolution sums of Hecke eigenvalue squares over some subsets in long intervals. \end{Rem} \begin{Rem} One may apply some methods in \cite{GHS}, \cite{mangerel2021divisorbounded} to get some results similar to the results in this paper, without assuming the $SL(n,\mathbb{Z})$ Vinogradov-Korobov zero-free regions.
-The results from the above methods may hold for a wider range of $h$, but cancellations are smaller than the results in this paper.
-Specifically, under the generalized Ramanujan-Petersson conjecture, the best possible upper bound for Theorem \ref{Theorem 3.10} from \cite[Theorem 1.7]{mangerel2021divisorbounded} is Note that the above bound is not sufficiently small to get a bound better than \eqref{Trivial}. \end{Rem} \begin{Rem} When $\chi$ is a primitive, non-principal Dirichlet character modulo $q,$ the arguments in the proof of Theorem 1.1 gives for almost all $x\in [X,2X],$ where $ 1\leq h \leq X$ and $d(q)$ is the number of divisors of $q.$ In order to treat the off-diagonal terms, one may use Weil's bound for Kloosterman sums. \end{Rem}
+\begin{Rem}We use the generalized Ramanujan-Petersson conjecture to give the upper bounds of second moments, shifted convolution sums of Hecke eigenvalue squares over some subsets in long intervals. \end{Rem} \begin{Rem} Applying methods from \cite{mangerel2021divisorbounded} can deduce results similar to our results.
+The methods in \cite{mangerel2021divisorbounded} rely on understanding the relationship between values of multiplicative functions on $p$ and Dirichlet characters $p^{it}$ over primes $p$ instead of assuming the $SL(n,\mathbb{Z})$ Vinogradov-Korobov zero-free regions.
+The results from the above methods may hold for a wider range of $h$, but the resulting cancellations are weaker compared to our finding.
+Moreover, we lack a comprehensive understanding of the correlations between $\mathcal{A}_{F}(p,1,...,1)$ and $p^{it}.$ Specifically, under the generalized Ramanujan-Petersson conjecture, the best possible upper bound for the left-hand side of \eqref{grpgvk} from the methods (see \cite[Theorem 1.7]{mangerel2021divisorbounded}) is Note that the above upper bound is larger than \eqref{Trivial}. \end{Rem}